miejoy/data-flow/README-EN.md

 State is actually a set of protocols:

 - Basic Protocols
-  - StateStorable: states that are storable. it is most foundational one
+  - StorableState: states that are storable. it is most foundational one
-  - StateInitable: states can be initialized directly
+  - InitializableState: states can be initialized directly
   - StateContainable: states that can have substate
-  - StateAttachable: states that can be attached to other states
+  - AttachableState: states that can be attached to other states
-  - StateReducerLoadable: states that can load reducer automatically
+  - ReducerLoadableState: states that can load reducer automatically

 - Extra Protocols
-  - StateSharable: states that are sharable
+  - SharableState: states that are sharable
-  - FullStateSharable: states that are sharable with fully capability, combine with StateSharable, StateReducerLoadable, ActionBindable
+  - FullSharableState: states that are sharable with fully capability, combine with SharableState, ReducerLoadableState, ActionBindable

 ## Installation